Language selection

 Text version

 This patch celebrates Canada's role in STS-118, the 22nd assembly mission of the International Space Station (ISS).
-It depicts Canadian Space Agency (ASC) Astronaut Dr. Dave Williams installing the S5 truss segment to the backbone of the ISS.
+It depicts Canadian Space Agency (ASC) astronaut Dr. Dave Williams installing the S5 truss segment to the backbone of the ISS.
 It marks his role as the only Canadian to perform three spacewalks in support of a human space mission.

 The Station's stylized solar arrays symbolize an infinite quest for knowledge through exploration.
 The inclusion of waves in the design, an ancient symbol of exploration, draws attention to the history of sea and space discovery while highlighting Dr. Williams' experience as the first Canadian to be both an astronaut and an aquanaut.